How back reaction, hydrogen transport, and capillarity control the performance of hydrogen release from liquid organic carriers: Conclusion

-All in all, our model shows that the inhibition of dehydrogenation in the presence of dissolved hydrogen (back hydrogenation reaction) is the key mechanism in pellet deactivation.
-Indeed, in the absence of bubbles, the transport of hydrogen inside the pellet is dominated by diffusion, which leads to the build-up of produced hydrogen inside and around the catalytic pellet.
-A high local concentration of hydrogen promotes the back hydrogenation reaction and thus reduces the overall dehydrogenation rate.
+Overall, our model shows that the inhibition of dehydrogenation in the presence of dissolved hydrogen (back hydrogenation reaction) is the key mechanism in pellet deactivation.
+Indeed, in the absence of bubbles, the transport of hydrogen inside the pellet is dominated by diffusion, \ta{which is slow as compared to the reaction rate and it} leads to the build-up of produced hydrogen inside and around the catalytic pellet.
+A high local concentration of hydrogen promotes the back hydrogenation reaction and thus reduces the overall dehydrogenation rate. \ta{The eventual hydrogen concentration is limited by chemical equilibrium and might be insufficient to ensure bubble growth through the bottlenecks of the porous space, preventing spontaneous activation}.

 This effect can also be relevant for the active (bubbling) state.
-In this paper, we used a very simple model of the active state, assuming that bubbles grow at atmospheric pressure.
-However, in reality, the pressure in growing bubbles can be higher~\cite{wang2021capillary}, leading to the buildup of hydrogen concentration at catalytic sites.
-Moreover, this pressure will likely depend on the typical size of macropores of the pellet.
-Indeed, it has been recently shown that the productivity of catalytic pellets for LOHC hydrogenation can be significantly enhanced by tuning the structure of the porous support~\cite{auer2025enhancing}.
+In this paper, we used a simple model of the active state, assuming that, once the gas percolates to the surface of the pellet, bubbles grow at atmospheric pressure (see Fig.~\ref{fig:activation}).
+However, in reality the pressure in the bubbles changes during their growth/detachment cycle~\cite{wang2021capillary}, leading to the increase of average hydrogen concentration at catalytic sites.
+Moreover, the time-averaged bubble pressure will likely depend on the typical size of mesopores of the pellet.
+Indeed, it has been recently shown that the productivity of catalytic pellets for LOHC hydrogenation can be significantly enhanced by tuning the structure of the porous support~\cite{auer2025enhancing}. \ta{The reaction-diffusion model developed in this paper can be used for the active state once it is complemented with evaporation terms and coupled with the growth equation for the pressure in the gas cluster.}

 Here, we focused our attention on the case of LOHC hydrogenation/dehydrogenation due to its relevance in the energy transition.
-However, the impact of back reactions and transport of volatile products on the performance of catalytic pellets is quite general, and we expect it to be observable also for other chemical reactions.
+However, the impact of back reactions and transport of volatile products on the performance of catalytic pellets is quite general, and we expect it to be observable also for other chemical reactions. \ta{For example, 4-NiP reduction (commonly used as a test reaction for catalytic systems) displays different kinetics in bubbling and non-bubbling regimes~\cite{nizkaia2026effects}.} \ta{Therefore, the next important step would be to predict quantitatively the level of supersaturation, at which the transition from non-bubbling to bubbling state occurs.
+To do so one needs a quantitative model of gas percolation on the mesopore network in presence of a reversible chemical reaction, which is still lacking.}